jonnonz1/nz-statute-book/acts/public/2022/oversight-of-oranga-tamariki-system-act-2022.md

 ### 24 Annual report on outcomes for Māori children and young people and their whānau
 (1) The Monitor must prepare an annual report on the performance of the Oranga Tamariki system in respect of outcomes being achieved for Māori children and young people and their whānau.
-(2) When preparing the report, the Monitor must consider and be informed by— (a) reports published under section 7AA(5) of the Oranga Tamariki Act 1989; and (b) any other information obtained in accordance with this Act.
+(2) When preparing the report, the Monitor must consider and be informed by any information obtained in accordance with this Act.

 ### 25 Requests for reviews
 (1) The Monitor must carry out a review on any topic within their monitoring function at the request of the Minister responsible for the Monitor.